tomeeeS/ScrollPickerDemo/README.md

 #### You can set an arbitrary list of numbers, not only a positive range

 ### Stuff that NumberPicker can do but ScrollPicker can't
+* You can't have the list displayed in a loop (like as with wrapSelectorWheel in NumberPicker).
 * You can't edit the items in the list with this.

 ## Download